DevExpress-Examples/asp-net-web-forms-grid-initialize-editor-conditionally/Readme.md

 # Grid for ASP.NET Web Forms - How to initialize an Edit Form editor based on a value of another column

 This example demonstrates how to initialize an editor in grid edit form conditionally based on a value of another column.
-To implement this functionality create a custom [GridViewDataColumn.EditItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate) or [GridViewTemplates.EditForm](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewTemplates.EditForm) template.

 ## Implementation Details

+Follow the steps below to implement this functionality:

 1. Create a custom class that implements the `ITemplate` interface.
 2. Call the [ASPxGridView.GetRowValues](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.GetRowValues(System.Int32-System.String--)) method to get current row values.